mozayed007/mozayed-blog/content/blog/Saudi Tech Opportunities.md

 ---

-- **There are multiple opportunities that are rising talents dreaming to kick start their journey in Tech.**
+- **There are multiple opportunities that are rising talents dreaming to kick-start their journey in Tech.**
 - In this summary, I'm focusing on the opportunities that might interest early birds like me who are looking for opportunities to start their careers and what a perspective for needed talents could be.

 ## Introduction

 Saudi Arabia is emerging as a hub for technology and innovation, akin to the famed Silicon Valley.
 LEAP 2024, a digital Davos, brings together global tech enthusiasts, change-makers, and visionaries.
 Here’s a concise summary of the event, focusing on Day 1 and Day 2.

 ## Day 1 - Unveiling Cloud Service Providers and Data Centers

 ### Cloud Service Providers